gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	What Cycle 12 added is that re-initiation does not freeze the field into rigid independence: coherence can remain open to fresh weak relational evidence without mistaking it for automatic revival of an earlier collapsed joint field.
 -	What Cycle 13 added is that weak renewed relation can survive mixed follow-up without being either over-promoted into restored joint choreography or prematurely erased back into pure independence.
 -	What Cycle 14 added is that a weak reopening attempt can then lose support under stronger mismatch and be cleanly de-promoted without contradiction, collapse, or confusion.
+-	What Cycle 15 added is that after such a soft failed reopening, the field need not become cynical: genuinely fresh weak relation can re-emerge and be treated as new provisional evidence rather than replay of the earlier failed candidate.

 This suggests that coherence is not merely a measured field property in the schema.
-It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, and soft failed reopening under stronger mismatch.
+It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, and renewed provisional relation after a near-miss.

 That is highly relevant to the RGPx framing of the prototype.

 ---

 ### 11. The architecture can reject, re-admit, confirm, begin to de-confirm, fully de-confirm, preserve explicit ambiguity, restart cleanly after contradiction, and register fresh weak recoupling after restart
-Cycles 5–14 together are especially important.
+Cycles 5–15 together are especially important.
 -	Cycle 5 showed disciplined rejection of an unsupported weak coupling
 -	Cycle 6 showed disciplined re-opening when reciprocal alignment and co-motion raised coherence again
 -	Cycle 7 showed provisional confirmation when that co-motion persisted across an additional interval